 Zoe Vogels, veterinarian and part time cartoonist, made us aware of the graphic novel, ‘The Invisible War – A Tale on Two Scales’ which is an illustrated science-history graphic novel exploring parallel experiences during WWI.
 This was a brilliant resource to support the Year 9 Body Systems unit on disease as the story takes place on two different physical scales - the macro-scale, from the point of view of a Victorian nurse supporting troops in the trenches of the Western Front - and simultaneously on the micro-level, from the point of view of the gut microbes which fight to keep her body alive when she contracts dysentery.
 Students could readily identify the phage, neutrophips, shigella, mucous and the 1st and 2nd lines of the body’s defense against bacteria.
 This was a realistic tale of a battle on several fronts that can be replicated on disease battlefields in both humans and animals worldwide and a well received resource.
+Inspired by The Invisible War students were then challenged to produce a research grid poster on microbes from the human microbiome.

 The Year 7/8 Kitchen Garden students had a big day in the existing garden behind the old science building as they had to relocate numerous plants, garden frames and soil.
 The students worked hard with Gabby and Julie Broomhall to relocate herbs including thyme and rosemary, leeks, garlic, beetroot and rhubarb.
 Great job guys!